MustafaRady20/Data-Structures-in-python-/README.md

+# Data structures
-# Data structures are fundamental concepts of computer science which help in writing efficient programs
-# in any programming language
+- data structures are fundamental concepts of computer science which help in writing efficient programs in any programming language

-# python is a high-level, interpreted, interactive and object-oriented scripting language using which we can study
-# the fundamentals of data structure in a simpler way as compared to other programming languages.
+- python is a high-level, interpreted, interactive and object-oriented scripting language using which we can study the fundamentals of data structure in a simpler way as compared to other programming languages.

 # Data Strucutre types